About Us

 Now that you understand how important it is to keep a low credit utilisation ratio, you might be wondering how to make that happen.
 Here are some practical habits that can help you improve your credit score:

 1. Stick to Your Limit: Just because your credit card has a high limit doesn’t mean you should spend up to that amount.
-Aim to keep your spending within 30% to 70% of your credit limit.
+Aim to keep your spending within 30% to 70% of your borrowing limit.
 If you find yourself exceeding 30% on one card, try balancing it out by limiting use on your other cards until you pay off the outstanding amount.
 Regularly check the math on your cards each month to maintain a low utilisation ratio.

 2. Pay Off Your Balance: It’s important to pay off your entire balance each month.
 Regardless of how much you spend, clearing your credit card dues in full will positively impact your utilisation ratio.
 Each time you pay off your balance, you’re working to keep your ratio below 30%.
 If you can’t pay the full amount, aim to keep your outstanding balance as low as possible.